 The price is firm, flat and total throughout the length of the contract.

-It includes the completion of the entire requested services, in particular the costs linked to the workstream meetings and hearings (catering, travel and accommodation, room renting, expertise for external speakers, etc), secretariat, reprography, etc.
+It includes the completion of the entire requested services, in particular the costs linked to the visits to cities and coordination meetings (travel and accommodation costs), secretariat, reprography, etc.